OctopusDeploy/ASP.NET-Deployment-Book/manuscript/20-execution.md

 ![Output from building and publishing the console application](images/dnu-console-output.png)

-The batch file invokes `DNX.exe` (the actual batch file is longer than this - snipped for brevity):
+The batch file invokes `DNX.exe` (the actual batch file is longer than this - snipped for brevity).
+This tool is called the DNX Application Host, and it takes care of running applications built for DNX:

 ```
 IF "%DNX_PATH%" == "" (